Out-of-State Health Insurance - Allowing Purchases (State Implementation Report)

 Background and Opinions on Out-of-State Insurance

-(NCSL is not responsible for opinions for or against this or other state legislation)
+(NCSL is not responsible for opinions for or against this or other state legislation or laws)

 Individual and small group health insurance markets will be the ultimate deciders of whether the Affordable Care Act’s market reforms and exchange marketplaces make coverage more affordable and valuable.
 Their experience over 2014 and 2015 will serve as a litmus test.